-Acquisition of Stauber Performance Ingredients: On December 23, 2015, we acquired Stauber for \$157.0 million on a cashfree, debt-free basis subject to a customary working capital adjustment.
+Acquisition of Stauber Performance Ingredients: On December 23, 2015, we acquired Stauber for \$157.0 million on a cash-free, debt-free basis subject to a customary working capital adjustment.
 The total consideration for the acquisition was \$158.2 million (\$156.7 million net of cash acquired).
 We paid \$156.0 million in cash at closing and paid an additional \$2.2 million in early fiscal 2017 based upon closing cash, debt and working capital balances.
-The purchase was funded with \$131.0 million of proceeds from the credit facility described more fully in Note 6 as well as cash on hand.
+The purchase was funded with \$131.0 million of proceeds from the credit facility described more fully in Note 7 as well as cash on hand.

-Stauber operates out of facilities in New York and California and blends and distributes specialty products and ingredients to the nutritional, food, pharmaceutical, cosmetic and pet care industries.
+Stauber operates out of facilities in New York and California and blends and distributes specialty products and ingredients to manufacturers of nutraceutical, functional food and beverage, personal care, dietary supplement, and other nutritional food, health and wellness products.
 The acquisition expands our portfolio of value-added specialty products within new markets.
 Stauber had revenues of approximately \$118.0 million for the twelve months ended December 23, 2015, the date of the acquisition.
 The results of operations since the acquisition date, and the assets, including the goodwill associated with the acquisition, are included in our newly formed Health and Nutrition operating segment.

-Direct acquisition costs of \$3.3 million, consisting mainly of professional and consulting fees, were expensed as incurred during the year ended April 3, 2016, and are classified as selling, general, and administrative expenses in our consolidated statement of income, and are reported in our Health and Nutrition segment.
+Direct acquisition costs of \$3.3 million, consisting mainly of professional and consulting fees, were expensed as incurred during fiscal 2016, and are classified as selling, general, and administrative expenses in our consolidated statement of income, and are reported in our Health and Nutrition segment.